23 Jun Sphynx Cat

 How To Keep Me Happy And Healthy

 Keeping me hale and hearty comes down to proper, regular grooming.
-Think of me as a baby of sorts – hairless and not good at cleaning myself.
+Think of Sphynx cats as babies of sorts – hairless and not good at cleaning.
 As such, I require meticulous grooming on a weekly basis and this means bathing.

 Washing us helps to get rid of dirt, dander, and other nasties that can accumulate on our delicate skin and cause rashes and similar issues, and it also helps settle the oils in my skin to keep it in great shape.